-The food experiences here in Nagoya will lead you to morning markets, factories, the best street food places, and other secret locations in the city.
-You just have to be open to the possibilities and you will find, Nagoya is not boring when it comes to culinary adventures.
+The food experiences in Nagoya will lead you to morning markets, factories, the best street food places, and other secret locations in the city.
+You just have to be open to the possibilities, and you will find that Nagoya is not boring when it comes to culinary adventures.

 Would You Start the Morning With Fresh Oysters at Yanagibashi Central Market?

-Yanagibashi is not really a tourist destination and only very view visitors find their way there.
+Yanagibashi is not really a tourist destination, and only very few visitors find their way there.
 Which, in our opinion, is great!
-For this reason, it is a much more authentic experience than markets in Tokyo or Kyoto.
+For this reason, it offers a much more authentic experience than markets in Tokyo or Kyoto.
 And stall owners are as interested in you as you are in them.

 In the market, you can try some of the freshest seafood possible.
 How about some raw oysters caught in the morning?
 It might not be everyone’s cup of tea, but its an option at Yanagibashi Market.